Terrell Stoglin: 2021–22 season

-On September 26, he signed with Al Shorta SC of the Iraqi Basketball League.
+On September 26, he signed with Al-Shorta of the Iraqi Basketball League.

 In March 2022, Stoglin returned to AS Salé for a third stint to join the team for the 2022 BAL season.
 On March 11, Stoglin scored 41 points in a loss against US Monastir, breaking his own league record for most points in a BAL game.
 He guided Salé to the quarterfinals and was named to the All-BAL First Team for the first time; he also led the league in scoring for a second consecutive season with 30.8 points per game.

 2022–23 season

 On June 29, 2022, Stoglin was announced to have signed with Al-Nasr Benghazi of the Libyan Division I Basketball League.
-On October 25, 2022, he joined Al-Ittihad Aleppo of the Syrian Basketball League, although it was reported earlier that he had a contract in place with Al Ahli Tripoli in Lybia.
+On October 25, 2022, he joined Al-Ittihad Aleppo of the Syrian Basketball League, although it was reported earlier that he had a contract in place with Al Ahli Tripoli in Libya.

-In January 2023, Stoglin signed with Senegalese champions AS Douanes with whom he will play in his third consecutive BAL season.
+In January 2023, Stoglin signed with Senegalese champions AS Douanes with whom he played in his third consecutive BAL season.
+After the regular season, Stoglin was released by the club after appearing in two games.

+2023–24 season

+In the 2023–24 season, Stoglin played in Libya with Al Ahli Tripoli again.

+2024–25 season

+Stoglin began the season with Al-Shamal SC in the Qatari Basketball League (QBL).
+On April 13, 2025, Stoglin signed with Al Ittihad Tripoli in Libya.